European aviation agency: 737 Max to be cleared next week - WTMJ

 The planes were grounded in March 2019 following the crashes of a Lion Air flight near Jakarta on Oct.
 29, 2018, and an Ethiopian Airlines flight on March 10, 2019, killing a total of 346 people.
 Investigators determined that the cause of the crashes was a faulty computer system that pushed the plane’s nose downward in flight and couldn’t be overridden by pilots.

-Changes mandated by EASA include a recertification of the plane’s flight-control system, called the Maneuvering Characteristics Augmentation System, or MCAS, which was not a part of previous 737 models.
+Changes mandated by EASA, based in Cologne, Germany, include a recertification of the plane’s flight-control system, called the Maneuvering Characteristics Augmentation System, or MCAS, which was not a part of previous 737 models.

+When EASA published its proposed air worthiness directive for the Max in November, Ky said the agency’s review of the aircraft “began with the MCAS but went far beyond.”

+He said the agency reviewed the entire flight control system and broadened its assessment to include all aspects of design that could influence how the flight controls operated, which resulted in other changes required.

 The 737 Max returned to the skies in the United States last month, after the Federal Aviation Administration approved changes that Boeing made to the automated flight control system.